 Meal prepping and eating healthy meals for breakfast, lunch, and dinner can be simple.
 With thousands of tips and recipes readily available on the internet, it’s not very hard to find a diet that meets your goals.
 In order to succeed, though, you also need to keep track of your snacking habits and what you are actually snacking on.
 Believe or not, snacking calories can quickly add up and ruin all the hard work and hours you’re putting into meal prepping and the gym.

-If you are one of those people who has a hard time controlling snacking or doesn’t know which snacks are the best, keeping reading for a list of nutritionist-approved snack combinations that will help you meet your health goals and keep you on track for a healthy lifestyle!
+If you are one of those people who has a hard time controlling snacking or doesn’t know which snacks are the best, below is a list of nutritionist-approved snack combinations that will help you meet your health goals and keep you on track for a healthy lifestyle!

-- Green smoothie: Green smoothies are versatile (and don’t have to taste like vegetables).
+- Green Smoothie: Green smoothies are versatile (and don’t have to taste like vegetables).
 The trick is to add a strong fruit base, such as pineapple, in order to give it the right amount of sweetness.
-Additionally, it’s a great way to get in green vegetables that will help your gut, skin, and even give you instant energy.
+Additionally, it’s a great way to get in green vegetables that will help your gut, skin, and even give you quick energy.

-- Veggies and hummus: This combination is a favorite amongst all ages.
-Try adding 2-3 veggies to have a variety and make sure that you pick a hummus with clean ingredients.
+- Veggies and Hummus: This combination is a favorite amongst all ages.
+Try adding 2-3 veggies to have a variety and make sure that you pick a hummus with no artificial ingredients.

 - Dark Chocolate and Nut Butter: Take it as a treat and don’t over do it, but dark chocolate is an excellent source of antioxidants and can even benefit your mood and heart health.
 Mixed with nut butter, you’ll be getting loads of nutrients and healthy fats.